iamieht/launch-school-python/Notes/launch_school/PY100/1_Data_Types.md

 - You can escape characters with (" \\ ")
 - The backslash or escape character tells the computer that the next character isn't syntactic but part of the string.
+- You can access the individual characters in a string with the [] indexing syntax.

 ```python
 print("""My nickname is "Wolfy".
 What's yours?""")